WHAT TO BRING

 Reading or writing material

 Sesshin is conducted in silence.
 If you need to communicate something to the monitor, to your job supervisor or to a roommate, use the notepaper and pens provided.
 If the matter is complicated, the monitor or your work supervisor may take you to a place out of earshot where you can handle the matter by whispering.
 Make sure your cell phone is OFF and stowed before sesshin begins.
 If you do not trust yourself to leave it alone, you may deposit it with the monitor for the duration of sesshin.
 Prior to sesshin you will be given a phone number to share with anyone who might need to contact you in an emergency.
-The phone is checked for text and voicemail messages about 5 times a day, and you will be notified if you have a message that requires your swift attention.
+That phone is checked for text and voicemail messages about five times a day, and you will be notified if you have a message that requires your swift attention.

 Everyone is assigned a job for the duration of the sesshin.
 All kitchen jobs report to the Head Cook; all other jobs report to the Head Housekeeper.
 Go over your job description with your supervisor before sesshin begins.
 During sesshin, do not leave your job until you have checked with your supervisor.